coq/platform-docs/CONTRIBUTING.md

 ## Writing Tutorials
 Tutorials are meant to introduce and explain the different aspects of a functionality, pedagogically, step by step with (simplified) examples.
-The goal is to provide user with a action-oriented documentation that user can use to learn about a feature they don't know, and a (non-exhaustive and opinionated) material that they can come back to when they are stuck trying to use a feature.
+The goal is to provide user with an action-oriented documentation that user can use to learn about a feature they don't know, and a (non-exhaustive and opinionated) material that they can come back to when they are stuck trying to use a feature.
 As examples, we have been working on new tutorials for the package Equations.
-The first is one is complete and can be checked out [here](https://github.com/Zimmi48/platform-docs/pull/1).
+The first one is complete and can be checked out [here](https://github.com/Zimmi48/platform-docs/pull/1).

 ### Horizontality